You are here

 Who can Submit?

-- First Year Writing course faculty may notify students to urge them to submit portfolios for consideration.
+- First Year Writing course faculty will notify students to urge them to submit portfolios for consideration.
 The students will need to acknowledge their willingness to be considered for this prize by completing the submission form.

 - All submitters should review the guidelines for the reflection cover letter (described below).
 Faculty may provide guidance to the students for the reflection letter.